gbechara/gcpdemos/devopsdemo1/lab.md

 ```

 - Create record set, for both dev and prod of type A in DNS with the external IP of your loadbalancer created by the gateway api (or have your instructor create an DNS entry using your IP and hostname for Dev and Prod)
-- Change the certificate of the gke gateway in bootstrap.yaml in gke-conf/my-fleet-conf/bootstrap.yaml then push the code upstream to have condigsync update the cluster
+- Change the certificate of the gke gateway in bootstrap.yaml in gke-conf/my-fleet-conf/bootstrap.yaml then push the code upstream to have configsync update the cluster
 - Change the routing rule in quotes-back/app/overlays/dev/gateway.yaml and in quotes-back/app/overlays/prod/gateway.yaml
 - Redeploy the backend on dev using skaffold
 - Test the access to you back end on https://app.dev.gab-devops-1.gabrielbechara.demo.altostrat.com/api/citations